ENIAC-ZA/DevOpsFun/README.md

 ## Task 3:
 ### No More Forks :)

-Using my newfound knowledge, I was able to figure out where I went wrong first time round.
+Using my newfound knowledge, I was able to figure out where I went wrong first-time round.
 Here are the steps I took to correctly deploy the e-ShopOnWeb application.
 First I had to clone the repo and run docker-compose to create the images.
-Afterwards I pushed the images to dockerhub, and started working on the deployment files.
+Afterwards I pushed the images to dockerhub and started working on the deployment files.
 ```
 docker compose build
 ```